 Your ecommerce store may already be up and running, but you’ll want to turn on the shopping features on your social media channels, too (they can be your sales channels, too!).

-Setting up your Facebook shop, shoppable tags on Instagram, or syncing your product catalog with your Pinterest page gives one more touch point with the customer and one interaction closer to persuading them to "add to cart."
+Setting up your Facebook shop, shoppable tags on Instagram (check out "live shopping" for more on this), or syncing your product catalog with your Pinterest page gives one more touch point with the customer and one interaction closer to persuading them to "add to cart."

 4. Run retargeting Facebook ads